 Copy and Paste as well as Paste in Place can be done for one or multiple selected Frames.

-Pro Tip: In Printess, Frames can even get copied between documents and Templates without any issues.
-If a Frame gets copied into another document or Template it will automatically add all its neccesary Resources like Images, Fonts and Colors to the document it is copied into.
+Tip: In Printess, Frames can even get copied between documents and Templates without any issues.
+If a Frame gets copied into another document or Template it will automatically add all its necessary Resources like Images, Fonts and Colors to the document it is copied into.

 This will delete all selected Frames.